k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

   - Access to the methods that access LUIs can be defined on a role level.
 - Assigning security profiles to roles.

-Using roles makes permissions management much easier.
+The use of roles makes permissions management much easier.
 It avoids having to manually grant sets of privileges, user by user.
 For example, several users may be assigned as 'administrators'.

-User access control management can be performed using either:
+User access control management can be performed by using either one of these two methods:

 - [Fabric commands for user access management](/articles/17_fabric_credentials/02_fabric_credentials_commands.md)